The Top 6 Characteristics of Institutions Ready To Pivot

 We hope you will find space for these conversations and weave them into your planning for the future.
 We urge you to position yourself to pivot, then move.
 Be an early adaptor and move ahead of the pack.
 We challenge you to serve your students better by committing yourselves with hope to the what if.
 The greatest reward for all of us will be in how those students are transformed by their experiences at our institutions, and in the world they will build from what they learn.

 Thank you for reading this blog series!
 We hope you enjoyed it!
-To get the full text of "PIVOT: A Vision For the New University," please visit our "PIVOT" page to learn more and find purchase options.
+To get the full text of "PIVOT: A Vision For the New University," please visit our "PIVOT" page or just click the button below.

 Stay tuned to Credo's blog for future series and additional blogs about the aspects of higher education most important to you.
 Do you have a topic you'd like us to cover?
 Contact us or tweet your suggestions to @CredoHigherEd!